Distributionally Robust Optimization with Moment Ambiguity Sets: Introduction

 Let $K^*$ denote the dual cone of $K$, then the above is equivalent to $Ax+b \in K^*$.
 Therefore, the problem (\ref{md:ecDRPO}) can be equivalently reformulated as \be \min_{x\in X}\,f(x)\quad \st\quad Ax+b\in K^*. \ee The moment constraining cone $K$ and its dual cone $K^*$ are typically difficult to describe computationally.
 However, they can be successfully solved by Moment-SOS relaxations (see \cite{JNieAtruncated,JNieLinearOptMoment}).

 A particularly interesting case is that $\xi$ is a univariate random variable, i.e., $p=1$.
 For this case, the dual cone $K^*$ can be exactly represented by semidefinite programming constraints.
-For instance, if $d=4$, $Y$ is the hypercube $[0,1]^5$ and $S=[a_1,a_2]$, then the cone $K$ can be expressed by the constraints
+For instance, if $d=4$, $Y$ is the hypercube $[0,1]^5$ and $S=[a_1,a_2]$, then $cone(Y)$ is the nonnegative orthant and the cone $K$ can be expressed by the constraints

 In the above, $X_1 \succeq X_2$ means that $X_1-X_2$ is a positive semidefinite (psd) matrix.
 The dual cone $K^*$ can be given by semidefinite programming constraints dual to the above.
+The proof for such expression is shown in Theorem \ref{thm:UTMPconv}.

 For the case that $\xi$ is multi-variate, i.e., $p>1$, there typically do not exist explicit semidefinite programming representations for the cone $K$ and its dual cone $K^*$.
 However, they can be approximated efficiently by Moment-SOS relaxations (see \cite{JNieAtruncated,JNieLinearOptMoment}).